lukibahr/windhager-biowin2t-client-go/README.md

 client := github.NewWindhagerClient("url", "username", "password")
 ```

-Some API methods have optional parameters that can be passed.
-For example:

 NOTE: Using the [context](https://godoc.org/context) package, one can easily
 pass cancelation signals and deadlines to various services of the client for
 handling a request.
 In case there is no context available, then `context.Background()`
 can be used as a starting point.

+An example can be found in the `examples/` folder.

 ## Curling the API